pedroalexandrevieira/GroupChat/README.md

 **Commands**

-`To connect from the terminal use "nc IP/localhost 8080"`
+`Run the class ChatServer`

+`Use the command "nc hostname/IpAddress 8080" in console to conected`

+`The first word will be recorded as the name`

-`To quit of the Chat use "Dude, I´m out"`
+`To quit of the Chat use "I´m out dude"`